The Kick Inside: Background and recording

 The album peaked at number three on the UK Albums Chart and remained on the chart for much of the rest of the year.
 Eventually clocking up 71 weeks in the chart, it was certified platinum and remains one of Bush's biggest selling records.

 Release

-The Kick Inside was released on 17 February 1978.
+The Kick Inside was released in the UK on 17 February 1978.
+In November 2018, Bush released box sets of remasters of her studio albums, including The Kick Inside.

-Six different varieties of the album's cover are known: the regular UK cover, a variant UK cover, the US cover, the Canadian cover, the Yugoslavian cover, the Japanese cover, and the Uruguayan cover; the Uruguayan cover being the rarest and most expensive due to its unusual head-on photo of Bush.
+Seven different versions of the album's cover are known: